reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normativity.md

 People have aesthetic disagreements.

 While these disagreements sometimes stem from logical or semantic errors, they need not always.
 Rather, the disagreements are often the result of differing normative principles.

+We need a shared concept in order for disagreement to be possible.

 Supplement:
 - Stevenson's article on disagreement.